ssvlabs/gitbook-docs/operator-user-guides/operator-node/dkg-operator-migration.md

 #### Operator keys

-Similarly to the SSV Node, Operator keys are a vital requirement to run the DKG operator server, as they the link that connects it to the SSV node itself.
+Similarly to the SSV Node, Operator keys are a vital requirement to run the DKG operator server, as they are the link that connects it to the SSV node itself.

 The files in question are `encrypted_private_key.json` and `password` in the snippet above and the filenames should be the same for you.